 If you have no data analytics experience, you need a portfolio.
-Employers want to see proof that you can apply what you know to real projects.
-You can build a portfolio by using the projects from your certificate program, freelancing, or volunteering your data skills to a small business or nonprofit.
+Employers want proof that you can apply what you know to real projects.
+You can build a portfolio using the projects from your certificate program, freelancing, or volunteering your data skills to a small business or nonprofit.

 The types of projects that you should include in your portfolio are those that demonstrate your ability to: